armbian/documentation/docs/User-Guide_Board-Support-Rules.md

 ## EOL - End of Life

-EOL Devices are not under active development by any entity or community.
+EOL devices are not under active development by any entity or community.
 Can be removed from Armbian code base at any time.
 Left as a courtesy in case a community member wants to attempt to resurrect development.

 ### No benefits provided